Womai Song, Ph.D.

 About me

-I am a proud son of the Kom Fondom.
-Kom is located in the Boyo Division of the northwest region of Cameroon.
+I am a proud son of the Kom Fondom, located in Boyo Division of the northwest region of the Republic of Cameroon.
 I received my B.A. & M.A. degrees in history from the University of Buea and later studied and earned my Ph.D. in history and African diaspora studies at Howard University in Washington D.C.

 In addition to traveling for conferences, research, mentorship, and monitoring developments in the African world, I enjoy spending time with my family, listening to African music and watching soccer.